mdabbagh88/PyMuPDF-optional-material/README.md

 However, this repository does embody stuff of interest, that may simplify your setup effort and / or provide additional information:

 * **Pre-generated Windows *.lib modules:** Before you can use MuPDF in PyMuPDF, you must generate object code which is then being linkedited to your Python PYD (DLL) file.
 This requires that you have Visual Studio installed on your system (a several GB beast).
 If you cannot or do not want to meet this prerequisite, then the modules in directory ``LibWin32`` are for you.
 They contain the required libraries, so you only need to execute the ``setup.py install`` command of PyMuPDF.
-This only requires that you have a working C++ compiler for Python on board (usually ``MS Visual C++ for Python`` e.g. from [here](http://www.microsoft.com/en-us/download/details.aspx?id=44266)).
+This only requires that you have a working C++ compiler for Python on board (usually ``MS Visual C++ for Python`` downloaded e.g. from [here](http://www.microsoft.com/en-us/download/details.aspx?id=44266)).

 * **CHM based help:** PyMuPDF comes with HTML based help files.
 If you wish to use a compiled HTML (CHM) Windows help, you will find it here.